 This way, if the player is discovered sneaking into a secret base, all enemies can be notified about its alarm sounding by using SceneTree.call_group():

 It is also possible to get the full list of

 enemies nodes by

 The SceneTree class provides many useful methods, like interacting with scenes, their node hierarchy and groups of nodes.
 It allows you to easily switch scenes or reload them, to quit the game or pause and unpause it.
 It even comes with interesting signals.
-So check it out if you got some time!
+So check it out if you have some time!